 A win for the Technology sector in Lebanon that rises hope amid a challenging time

-Hisham Itani is recognized by CEO Today Magazine at the CEO Today Middle East Awards 2020 for his achievements in the Technology sector in the Middle EastBEIRUT, LEBANON, April 17, 2020 /EINPresswire.com/ -- Beirut, 17 April 2020: Amid a difficult and challenging time, Lebanon proves once more that it has the potential to rise again considering its promising technology sector and local creative talents.
+Hisham Itani is recognized by CEO Today Magazine at the CEO Today Middle East Awards 2020 for his achievements in the Technology sector in the Middle EastBEIRUT, LEBANON, April 17, 2020 /EINPresswire.com/ -- Amid a difficult and challenging time, Lebanon proves once more that it has the potential to rise again considering its promising technology sector and local creative talents.

 A global English publication, “CEO Today Magazine”, announced that Hisham Itani, Chairman and CEO of Resource Group, a technology investment group based in Beirut, was recognized at the CEO Today Middle East Awards 2020 for his achievements in the Technology sector in the Middle East.